natrontech/kubeidentity/README.md

 <p>&nbsp;</p>

 ## Everything you would expect

 ### It's a simple web app

-*tbd.*
+You can deploy it inside your Kubernetes cluster.
+Make sure to create a Github OAuth client in your GitHub organization.
+It will be used to authenticate your users.
+The web app will then show you the list of teams you are a member of.
+When you sign in, it will automatically create a Service Account (default namespace: kubeidentity) for you.
+And it will create RBAC rules for you (default cluster role binding: edit).

 ### It's free

 Everything is free.
-If you want to support us, you can buy us a beer with a Github Sponsorship.
+If you want to support us, you can buy us a beer with a Github Sponsorship or contribute some code.

 ### Open Source